techfromsage/aspire-moodle-integration/README.md

 This software provides a "block" for Moodle that can be added to the course page in Moodle.
 The block will display available reading lists in Talis Aspire for that course.

+## Benefits

+  * Easy integration of Talis Aspire reading lists into your Moodle installation
+  * Reading lists become more visible to your students
+  * Increase usage of reading lists in Talis Aspire
+  * Optionally view only lists related to the time period of the currently displayed Moodle course page.
+  * Customisation of wording displayed to students
+  * Supports multiple languages

 ## License

 Copyright (c) Talis Education Limited, 2013